contactually/airflow-plugins/zoom_plugin/README.md

 This hook handles the authentication and request to Zoom.
 It can be used to call several methods from the API.

 ## Operators
-### ZoomToRedshiftOperator
+### ZoomWebinarToRedshiftOperator
-This operator will pull data from a resource and push it back to a Redshift table.
+This operator will pull data from the webinar API endpoints and upsert it to Redshift.
 The parameters it can accept include the following:

 - `user_id`   			Reference to the user ID to retrieve data from that account.
 - `schema`		        Schema to upsert records to.